-There is a confusion of whether to add Cointreau or triple sec.
-The triple sec is a liqueur that I made from skins of the oranges, also ranges in the alcohol content even from 15 percent to 30 percent, relying on a brand.
+There is confusion about whether to add Cointreau or triple sec.
+The triple sec is a liqueur that I made from skins of the oranges, also ranges in alcohol content even from 15 percent to 30 percent, relying on the brand.

-Cointreau is the proprietary orange liqueur that is basically made from bitter as well as sweet orange skins.
+Cointreau is a proprietary orange liqueur that is basically made from bitter as well as sweet orange skins.
 It is strong at 40 percent.

 Finally, it is limes.
 Unlike reliable lemons (that could be actually substituted in one pinch, at a high quantity), the lime flavor could differ much.
 The taste depends on the origin, variety, weather, and season.

 You need to taste the lime juice that you made before you are going to mix the drink.
-In case you have got very sour then use the smaller amount.
+In case you have got very sour then use a smaller amount.

-If you add a lime in the margarita ingredients 1 oz Cointreau then it must be fresh and not that makes the throat burn.
+If you add lime to the margarita ingredients 1 oz Cointreau then it must be fresh and not make the throat burn.